 1.Enlarge Your Target Audience.

 The insights provided by Carnival suggest that 4 out of 5 Americans prefer to shop on mobile only; the 90% of all time users go mobile is spent within apps.
 By making an app for your business you add your product to the list of applications users can run on their devices.
-If your audience is under 30 this is 100% a solution, as youngsters tend to be more attached to their smartphone helpers.
+If the target audience for mobile app is under 30 this is 100% a solution, as youngsters tend to be more attached to their smartphone helpers.

 2. Create a Connection With Your Customers.